dinz97/Disaster-Response/README.md

 This project includes a web app where an emergency worker can input a new message and get classification results in several categories.
 The web app will also display visualizations of the data.

 ## File Descriptions
-There are 2 data file and 1 Jupyter notebook available to showcase work related to the above questions.
-* Wellbeing_and_lifestyle_data_Kaggle.csv: This dataset contains 15,977 survey responses with 24 attributes describing how respondents live their lives.
-* Lifestyle&DailyStressLevel: Jupyter Notebook to prepare data and perform analysis.

 ## Installations
 Standard libraries from Anaconda distribution of Python used to run the code as listed below: